Skip to main content

 1. Start with your relationship

 A wedding message for a daughter, coworker, sibling or close friend should not carry the same level of emotion.
-Choose the closeness before writing.
+Decide how close you are before you start writing.

 See what changes